300-276-Great Vocals

 Writer/Composer: Sade Adu / Ray St. John (1982)

-With a Latin/Bossa Nova beat, this English band make its second entry on our list, and they knock it out of the park with a downtempo lead-in sax and superior orchestration.
-Sade again, with her sultry and soulful vocal style not only saturates her R&B / Soul / Jazz / Pop audience, but she also captivates it.
+With a Latin / Bossa Nova beat, this English band makes its 2nd entry on our list, and they knock it out of the park with a up tempo lead-in, husky sax and superior orchestration.
+Sade again, with her sultry and soulful vocal style, glides through her R&B / Soul / Jazz / Pop audience and captivates it.
 She was a constant hitmaker in the 1980s and 1990s.
 She sings with lush, soft, breathiness and gives us clear warnings of the playboy’s heartless conquests.
-Her phrasing, immaculate, her delivery assured, her tone and timbre superb and sensual.
+Her phrasing, immaculate, delivery assured, her tone and timbre are superb and sensual.
+As this song caught on, it became one of the most popular songs of 1984, assuring her of her band’s iconic status in the 20th Century.
 Her graceful, unique contralto voice is…well…Listen…Exceptionally Enchanting!

 288. BLACKBIRD (1967)